Accept user input to a batch file. Choice allows single key-presses to be captured from the keyboard.

 CHOICE [/c [choiceKeys]] [/N] [/CS] [/t Timeout /D Choice] [/M Text] key /C[:]choiceKeys : One or more keys the user can press.
 Default is YN. /N : Do not display choiceKeys at the end of the prompt string. /CS : Make the choiceKeys Case Sensitive. /T Timeout : Timeout in Timeout seconds If Timeout is 0 there will be no pause and the default will be selected. /D choice : Default choice made on Timeout. /M "text" : Message string to describe the choices available.

 ERRORLEVEL will return the numerical offset of choiceKeys.

-Choice.exe is a standard command in Windows 2003, Vista and Windows 7 (for XP you can use the early resource kit versions).
+Choice.exe is a standard command in Windows 2003 and greater, it was first made available in the Windows XP resource kit.

 CHOICE can be used to set a specific %errorlevel%

 for example to set the %errorlevel% to 6 :

 CHOICE /C CH /M "Select [C] CD or [H] Hard drive"

 “If you limit your choices only to what seems possible or reasonable, you disconnect yourself from what you truly want, and all that is left is compromise” - Robert Fritz